RM 100 Banknotes

 Before independence

-The Spanish-American silver dollar, brought by the Manila galleons, served as the main currency for international trade in Asia and the Americas from the 16th to 19th centuries, eventually becoming known as the ringgit.
-In the 19th century, various dollars derived from the Spanish dollar emerged, including the Straits dollar, Sarawak dollar, and British North Borneo dollar.
-These currencies led to the Malayan dollar and the Malaya and British Borneo dollar, paving the way for today’s Malaysian ringgit, Singapore dollar, and Brunei dollar.After independence (1967–1997)
+The Spanish-American silver dollar brought over by the Manila galleons was the primary currency for international trade, used in Asia and the Americas from the 16th to 19th centuries; it was eventually called the ringgit.
+The various dollars introduced in the 19th century were itself derived from the Spanish dollar: the Straits dollar, Sarawak dollar and the British North Borneo dollar.
+From these dollars were derived their successor currencies the Malayan dollar and the Malaya and British Borneo dollar, and eventually the modern-day Malaysian ringgit, Singapore dollar and Brunei dollar.

 On 12 June 1967, the Malaysian dollar, issued by the new central bank, Central Bank of Malaysia, replaced the Malaya and British Borneo dollar at par.
 The new currency retained all denominations of its predecessor except the $10,000 denomination, and also brought over the colour schemes of the old dollar.
 Over the course of the following decades, minor changes were made to the notes and coins issued, from the introduction of the M$1 coin in 1967, to the demonetization of RM500 and RM1,000 notes in 1999.